aircraft721/PublicDocs/_articles/product-feed-intro.md

 One question that you should ask while vetting business requirements during the Product Feed creation is: "What is the desired outcome for associated images when products go out of stock, or are no longer sold?"

 If your "out of stock" product pages become inactive 404 pages, we want to avoid driving users to those pages.
-Additionally, you might not want users being directed to product pages if they can’t purchase, even if the page still is live.
+Additionally, you might not want users being directed to product pages if they can't purchase, even if the page still is live.

 Product catalogs often change and we want to accurately reflect the state of your products.
 We can include an element in the Product Feed that tells Olapic whether the product is available or not.
 If it is not, we hide the specific product from any widget.